thumbnail image

 Create prosperity for Indigenous peoples through a collective spirit of collaboration and empowerment.

-• Indigenous entrepreneurs are blazing new trails and making a real impact in their communities.
+• Indigenous entrepreneurs are blazing new trails and

 Through training, mentorship, digital access and funding, the Indigenous Prosperity Foundation